 Sunflowers also require quite a bit of water, so keep an eye on them as they grow.
 The leaves tend to get droopy when they’re thirsty, so give them a drink as soon as you notice your sunflower looking a bit lackluster.
 In pots, they’ll likely dry out faster than in the ground.

 If you’re growing a tall variety, it’s a good idea to add stakes when they’re about 4′ tall, though they’ll probably need additional support once they reach heights above 6′.

 Harvesting sunflowers, so you can eat the seeds or save some for next year, is a bit of a different story.
 Birds and other critters love sunflower seeds.
-So if you want to harvest the heads, you’ll need to employ some methods to protect them from hungry animals.
+So if you want to harvest the heads, you’ll need to employ some methods to protect them from hungry animals like iguana.

 If you’re only after some seed for next years growing, you can probably pick out a handful or two of seeds once they’ve matured and store them.
 If you want to harvest the whole head for eating, you’ll probably need to cover it with netting to keep the birds off.

 Harvesting itself is quite simple: When the seed head is full, and the seeds have reached nearly full size, cut off the head and hang it upside down to dry.
 Do this indoors, so you don’t lose more seeds to the birds.